 Being an amusing kid

 Amy Hempel has been creating short stories for more than twenty years.
-In a recent interview, she talked about some of her origins and personality as a writer.
+In an interview, she talked about some of her origins and personality as a writer.

-[The following is from the article "Hempel's short stories are long on finish" by Hillel Italie, Associated Press / Los Angeles Times, May 11, 2007.]
+[The following is from the article “Her short stories have a long finish” by Hillel Italie, Los Angeles Times, May 11, 2007.]

 “The way I got my mother’s attention when I was a kid was by putting words together in an interesting way, or a funny way — what she found amusing,” Hempel says.
 “Since that [her attention] was what I wanted more than anything, and as a kid was very hard to get, that’s what I did.”

 Hempel didn’t plan to be an author growing up, but instead studied journalism and premed “until I hit chemistry.”

 Life drove her to the page.
 When Hempel turned 19, her mother killed herself and within a year her mother’s sister did the same.
 In her 20s, Hempel was in two bad auto accidents, later writing in the story “The Harvest” that she “moved through days like a severed head that finishes a sentence.”

 Drive, will, character